A lot or a little?

-Families can talk about the difficult choices characters are faced with in The Twilight Zone, and whether or not they think they were wise to make them.
+Families can talk about the difficult choices characters are faced with in The Twilight Zone, and whether or not they were wise to make those choices.
 How might things have turned out differently if another path was taken?
 What sort of themes did you pick up from each episode?

 For kids who love science fiction